 "Litigating Natural Resource Damages Matters on Behalf of State Trustees" (Conference of Western Attorneys General Annual Meeting, Park City, Utah, July, 2014.).
 John Gilmour presented to States Attorneys General on the their powers and roles in natural resource damages litigation.
 For more information please click on the following link: Download PDF.
+Additionally, Bill Jackson presented on the economic benefits of early restoration and economic revival of brownfields and similarly contaminated regions.
+For more information please click on the following link: Download PDF.

 "Settlement Strategies and Enforcement in Environmental and NRD Matters" (Law Seminars International, Eighth Annual Advanced Conference on Litigating Natural Resource Damages Seminar, Santa Fe, New Mexico, July, 2014.)
 Bill Jackson presented on the practical and strategic considerations of resolving natural resource damages and environmental litigation with governmental actors, the standards for entry of Consent Judgments, and overcoming attacks from non-settling parties.
 Lauren Valastro authored the paper analyzing key factors and recent opinions regarding the government's entry of Consent Judgments under CERCLA and similar statutory constructs.
 For more information please click on the following link: Download PDF